 There’s no better way to get in the holiday spirit than with an evening at Nights of Lights, a favorite among St. Augustine holiday events.
 Inspired by the Spanish tradition of displaying white candles in windows at Christmas time, St. Augustine Nights of Lights allows visitors to bask in the glow of millions of stunning holiday lights while exploring 450 years of art, culture, and history.

 Here’s everything you need to know about safely experiencing Nights of Lights when you visit Florida’s Historic Coast this holiday season:

 Strolling Nights of Lights

-This year, the event will run November 14, 2020 through January 31, 2021.
+This year, the event will run from November 20, 2021, through January 31, 2022.
 The easiest way to experience it is by simply strolling along St. Augustine’s European-inspired, brick-lined streets.
-Nothing compares to the feeling of exploring a small European city, surrounded by the best restaurants, live music, galleries and historic sites in Northeast Florida.
+Nothing compares to the feeling of exploring a small European city, surrounded by the best restaurants, live music, galleries, and historic sites in Northeast Florida.

-Did you know National Geographic called our holiday lights one of the top 10 light displays in the world?
+Did you know National Geographic called St. Augustine’s holiday lights one of the top 10 displays in the world?

 Plus, if you plan your trip at the right time, take a peek at the area’s best craft markets and festivals – filled with handmade gifts and goods you won’t find anywhere else.

 Visitors throughout Nights of Lights can also stop by the Lightner Musuem for Tom Schifanella’s Faces of the Alcazar through March 7, 2022, and Picturing a Nation through September 30, 2022.

 If you’re hoping St. Augustine holiday events include live performances, you’re in luck!
 The EMMA Concert Association and the talented musicians of the Gainesville Orchestra come together for an evening of Holiday Pops featuring well-loved holiday songs.